 University of California, San Diego

 9500 Gilman Drive, La Jolla, CA 92093-0404

-I am an Assistant Teaching Professor (LPSOE) in the Computer Science and Engineering Department.
-I am interested in theory of computation, algorithms, problem solving, building community and cohorts, and writing in the discipline.
+I am an Associate Teaching Professor (LSOE) in the Computer Science and Engineering Department.
+At UC San Diego, I primarily teach discrete math for CS and introduction to computability, as well as the TA training class; I enjoy branching out to other subjects as well.
+My research interests lie in theory of computation (specifically resource-bounded computability theory and algorithmic randomness), designing and studying community- and cohort-building initiatives, and promoting and researching writing in the discipline.
 Prior to joining CSE in Summer 2014, I was an SE Warschawski Visiting Assistant Professor in the Mathematics Department here at UCSD.
 Before that, I was a CLE Moore Instructor at MIT.
 I earned my PhD in Mathematics at Cornell University in 2008, co-advised by Anil Nerode and Bakhadyr Khoussainov.
 I earned Master's degrees in Computer Science (2006) and Mathematics (2006) from Cornell and Bachelor's degrees in Mathematics and Engineering (2003) and Philosophy (2003) from Queen's University.
-My research has spanned automatic structures, computable model theory, algorithmic randomness, scholarship of teaching and learning, and CS Education.
-I have taught many different courses in mathematics and computer science, ranging from large-lecture introductory freshman courses to senior undergraduate and graduate seminars.
 (CV, publication list, and list of invited talks and seminars available on request.)

 Several departments across campus are collaborating to offer resources and advising for students interested in career paths related to computing.
 Video interviews with current students, alumni, faculty, and advisers are available on ComputingPaths and there is an active Facebook group and Twitter feed with related announcements and news.
 Supported by an Advising Innovation grant from the Vice Chancellor-Student Affairs and Associate Vice Chancellor for Academic Affairs and Dean of Undergraduate Education.